0x60df/loophole/README.md

 If you want to use your own format, it can be set directly to `loophole-mode-lighter`.
-Any mode line construct is valid.
+Any mode-line construct is valid.

 ### Finish key for defining keyboard macro and array